unisonweb/unisonweb-org/src/data/supplemental-pages/jobs.md

 # Jobs at Unison Computing

 Unison Computing is a seed stage startup and a [public benefit corp](https://en.wikipedia.org/wiki/Public-benefit_corporation).
 Our overall mission: radically advance what’s possible with software, and make the creation of software accessible to everyone.
 The company researches and develops new open-source programming technolog and builds products on this new technology.
-Our current projects are the open source [Unison language](http://unisonweb.org/) and the proprietary [Unison Cloud Platform](http://unison.cloud) (UCP).
+Our current projects are the open source [Unison language](http://unisonweb.org/) and the commercial [Unison Cloud Platform](http://unison.cloud) (UCP).

 ## Principal Infrastructure Engineer